CristianLefter/online-training/Google-BigQuery-Intro/Database-concepts.md

 - Count the amount of orders each customer has placed.
 - Update the price of a product across all stores in a region.

+#### SQL Elements

+- **Statement**: A statement is a command or request written in SQL.
+Examples of SQL statements include SELECT, INSERT, UPDATE, and DELETE.
+- **Expression:** An expression is a combination of one or more values, operators, and SQL functions that evaluates to a value.
+For example, the expression **(col1 + col2) * col3** includes the values of three columns (col1, col2, and col3), the addition operator (+), and the multiplication operator (*).
+- **Column:** A column is a field or attribute in a database table.
+Each row in a table has a value for each column.
+- **Literal:** A literal is a fixed value that is included in an SQL statement.
+Literals can be of various data types, including NULL, string, and numeric.
+- **Clause:** A clause is a part of an SQL statement that performs a specific task.
+There are several types of clauses in SQL, including SELECT, FROM, WHERE, and GROUP BY.
+Each clause performs a specific function in an SQL statement and can be used to filter or modify the data being queried.
+- **Predicate**: A predicate is a Boolean expression that evaluates to either TRUE or FALSE.
+In SQL, predicates are often used in the WHERE clause of a SELECT, UPDATE, or DELETE statement to filter the rows being returned or modified.
+For example, the predicate col1 = 'abc' will evaluate to TRUE for rows where the value of col1 is 'abc', and FALSE for all other rows.
+The predicate col2 BETWEEN 10 AND 100 will evaluate to TRUE for rows where the value of col2 is between 10 and 100, and FALSE for all other rows.

 ```sql
   SELECT col1, col2, col3, (col4 + 5) * 7 AS col5